vmware-automation/solutions-import-beta/AD-ADFS-Blueprint-1.0.0.xml.md

 [![AD-ADFS-Properties][w6]][w6]

 3.You can also check Server Manager to verify that the machine is added to domain that is created.
 Click on Start > Administrative Tools.
 Open the Server Manager.
-User can see that machine is added to domain.
+It shows that machine is added to domain.

 **For ADFS Setup:**
 1.Login to the ADFS machine with AD domain credentials
 2.AD FS 2.0 Management menu is displayed when Start > Administrative Tools is clicked
 3.Click on ADFS 2.0 Management to view the console.
-User will see the below screen after ADFS is successfully deployed.
+Following screen will be displayed screen if ADFS is successfully deployed:

 [![AD-ADFS-Properties][w7]][w7]